-The new glass gallery along Via Mazzini in the center of Perugia covered by the Energy Roof creates the entry point to the archaeological underground passage that connects the city center with the mini metro station Pincetto.
+The project for a new glass gallery along Via Mazzini in the center of Perugia, covered by the Energy Roof, creates the entry point to the underground archaeological passage that connects the city center with the MiniMetro station Pincetto.

-To maintain visual connections to the surroundings we propose to use frameless glass elements with integrated transparent photovoltaic cells for the top layer of the roof.
-Therefore sun-shading, energy generation and architectural integration are all combined in one element.
+To maintain visual connections to the surroundings, we propose to use frameless glass elements with integrated transparent photovoltaic cells for the top layer of the roof.
+Shading, energy generation and architectural integration are combined into one element.

 The chosen geometry of the panels follows the overall shape of the Energy Roof, and curved lines made of photovoltaic cells are created.
 The photovoltaic elements are peeling off the surface and tilted towards the sun where the roof area is oriented to the North East.
 The resulting gaps are closed by passive glass panels which appear similar to the active panels.